ariane-emory/stars-ii/.opencode/command/bad-rotation-pointing-down-thrust-towards-roof.md

 Their rotation needs to be adjusted to fix their orientation.
 Analyze this problem, diagnose its cause, and fix it.

-The solution must not alter the rotation of any other ships.
+The solution MUST NOT alter the rotation of any other ships.